Treatment for cervical cancer can have an effect on your sex life.

 - external radiotherapy

-Your surgeon may suggest leaving your ovaries behind if you have not had your menopause, but that is not always possible.
+Your surgeon might suggest leaving your ovaries behind if you haven't had your menopause, but that is not always possible.
 Having your ovaries removed will cause an immediate menopause.

-Radiotherapy will cause early menopause because it stops your ovaries from working.
-It is your ovaries that produce your sex hormones.
+Radiotherapy will cause an early menopause because it stops your ovaries from working.
+Ovaries produce sex hormones.
 They stop producing these hormones at the natural menopause.

-In some cases it may be possible to move your ovaries out of the area where you are having radiotherapy (the radiotherapy field).
+For some women it is possible to move the ovaries out of the area where you are having radiotherapy (the radiotherapy field).
 Your surgeon can do this with keyhole (laparoscopic) surgery.
-This may help prevent you from going through an early menopause.
+This might help to prevent you from going through an early menopause.
 Your doctor will discuss if this is an option for you.

-The symptoms of a menopause that is related to cancer treatment are no different to those of a natural menopause, but they can be more intense if it comes on suddenly.
-You may have:
+The symptoms of a menopause due to cancer treatment are the same as those of a natural menopause, but they can be more intense if it comes on suddenly.
+You might have: